-- To develop a love of physical exercise. - To develop the ability to work independently and communicate with, and respond appropriately towards others using verbal and non-verbal communication. - To develop confidence in their own skills and abilities. - To promote an understanding of safe practice, and develop a sense of responsibility towards the safety of themselves and others. - To realise that the right exercise for you can be fun and will give you energy for other things in life. - To create and plan games and teach them to one another. - To develop a sense of fair play.
+- To develop a love of physical exercise and activity - To develop the ability to work independently as well as within a group, responding appropriately towards others using verbal and non-verbal communication. - To develop confidence in their own skills and abilities. - To promote an understanding of safe practice and develop a sense of responsibility towards the safety of themselves and others. - To develop an understanding that exercise and being physically active can be fun and enjoyable, giving them energy and confidence for other things in life.

+- To create and plan games and teach them to one another using a variety of roles - To develop a sense of fair play and teamwork.